 #13 Is a surprise baby shower a good idea?

 If the mama to be likes surprise parties, a baby shower is a great opportunity to throw an epic event while letting mom-to-be relax and enjoy her pregnancy.
 A virtual baby shower can also be a surprise.
 Have guests send gifts ahead of time to the host, rather than the mom and dad.
 It’s real simple – when it’s time for the big surprise, all the host needs to do is bring the gifts over and let the party get started!

 This is another question that is left entirely to the host and parent(s) to decide.
 Popular activities include playing pregnancy or baby-themed games, enjoying food and drinks, opening gifts, and just enjoying the company of friends and family.
 The important thing to remember is to have fun.
 Whatever helps your guests, and most importantly the parents-to-be, having a good time is a great baby shower activity.

 #15 Baby shower games

-Many guests will expect to play some baby shower games at the party.
+Many of your party goers will expect to play some games at the shower.
 But don’t feel that you are limited to the “traditional” baby shower games if they don’t seem fun to you and you don’t want to play them.
 Any party game, such as charades or trivia, can be given a special “baby” spin.
-Fit Pregnancy has a list of fun baby shower games guaranteed to have your guests laughing.
+Fit Pregnancy has a list of fun games guaranteed to have your guests laughing.
 And we’ve got some printable games to get you started.